Linda Elriani

-Linda Elriani (née Charman; born 21 November 1971 in Eastbourne, United Kingdom) is a squash coach and former professional squash player from England.
+Linda Elriani (née Charman; born 21 November 1971) is a squash coach and former professional squash player from England.
+She reached a career high ranking of 3 in the world during January 2000.

+Biography

 As a player, Elriani turned professional in 1990.
 She appeared in 32 professional tour finals, winning 15 titles.
 She also won the British National Championship title in 2005.
 Elriani reached a career-high world ranking of World No. 3 in 2000.
 She was the captain of the England team which won the World Team Squash Championships in 2000.
-At the 2002 Commonwealth Games, she won a Bronze Medal in the women's doubles, partnering Fiona Geaves.
+At the 2002 Commonwealth Games, she won a bronze medal in the women's doubles, partnering Fiona Geaves.

+Elriani won nine gold medals for the England women's national squash team at the European Squash Team Championships from 1997 to 2006.
+She won two of them under the name Linda Charman-Smith (2001 and 2002) and the final two wins were played under her married name of Linda Elriani.

 Elriani retired from the professional tour in 2006.